music-stats/scripts/cache/musicbrainz/README.md

-A folder to cache MusicBrainz API responses.
+A folder for storing cached MusicBrainz API responses.